bhargavi-bhende/Ismile-Photography/README.md

 ## Description

-This project is a simple and elegant photography website homepage built using HTML, CSS, and Bootstrap.
+This project is a simple and elegant homepage for a photography website, built using HTML, CSS, and Bootstrap.
 The main goal is to provide a visually appealing and user-friendly interface for showcasing photography work.

 ## Features